jung-kurt/caddy-cgi/README.md

-When a request such as https://example.com/report or https://example.com/report/weekly arrives, the cgi middleware will detect the match and invoke the script named report that resides in the /usr/local/cgi-bin directory.
+When a request such as https://example.com/report or https://example.com/report/weekly arrives, the cgi middleware will detect the match and invoke the script named /usr/local/cgi-bin/report.
 Here, it is assumed that the script is self-contained, for example a pre-compiled CGI application or a shell script.
 Here is an example of a standalone script, similar to one used in the cgi plugin's test suite:

 	#!/bin/bash